sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ### Boltzmann Inversion

 The Boltzmann inversion method is used to calculate the free energy landscape from the probability distribution of CVs.
-The free energy, $\( G \)$, of a state is related to its probability, $\( P \)$, by the Boltzmann equation:
+The free energy, $\( G \)$, of a state is related to its probability $\( P \)$, by the Boltzmann equation:

 $$\Delta G = -k_B T [\ln(P) - \ln(P_{\text{max}})] \$$